Home Handguns 9mm Luger

 About This Firearm

 The Springfield Hellcat fits 13 rounds into a frame that weighs 18.3 oz and measures just 1.0" wide.
-That capacity-to-size ratio was the best in the micro-compact class when it launched in 2019, and it still ties for the highest round count in the category.
+That capacity-to-size ratio was class-leading at launch in 2019.
+The Hellcat Pro (15+1) and Sig P365 X-Macro (17+1) now offer more rounds in similarly-sized packages, but the original Hellcat still leads its narrow micro-compact slot for buyers who want maximum capacity under 19 oz.
 The tritium front sight with luminescent ring glows without batteries, and the Tactical Rack U-Dot rear sight provides a fast acquisition picture.

 Made in Croatia, the Hellcat uses a steel slide with Melonite finish, which is more abrasion-resistant than standard black oxide.
 The 3.0" barrel is the shortest in the micro-compact class, costing about 20-30 fps with 124gr loads compared to 3.2" barrels.
 The 5.5 lb trigger pull matches most competitors.
-Two 13-round magazines ship in the box.
+Two magazines ship in the box (one 11-round flush, one 13-round extended).
 The base model is not optic-ready, which means mounting a red dot requires buying the Hellcat OSP variant or sending the slide out for machining.

 Springfield brought the Hellcat to market just 18 months after the P365, and the two have been the reference points for every micro-compact designed since.
-The Hellcat still holds the capacity record for a gun under 19 oz at 1.0" width, a combination no competitor has matched in the years since launch.
+Springfield rates the Hellcat for +P ammunition, which gives owners more defensive load options than competitors like the Ruger MAX-9 that warn against +P in their manuals.

 Best For